 Class is about the students, not the teacher.
 The students are already going to admire you–there is no need to draw excess attention to yourself.
-A confident, self-assured teacher directs her energy to best supporting her students and only demonstrates for instructional purposes–not to show off.
+A confident, self-assured teacher directs her energy toward supporting her students and only demonstrates for instructional and inspirational purposes–not to show off.
 Of course, sometimes students want to see a fancy trick–they want to witness and celebrate your talent.
 If they request to see a skill and you are okay with it, enjoy sharing your abilities!
 You have the power to inspire and motivate people, and that’s a beautiful thing.

 An important consideration in aerial classes is that there is a LOT to take in when teaching: you have to be aware of students’ physical condition and emotional states, watch wraps carefully, provide constant feedback, answer questions, spot, and monitor student interactions.
 Prepare to be FULLY, 100% ON when you are teaching, even if you had a bad day, even if you don’t feel well, even if you just fell in love and just want to think about that all day.
 Your students need you to be present.
 This is one reason I prefer small classes and avoid mixed levels.
 I prefer to be able to give detailed feedback and unwavering emotional support to every student in every class.

 Considering how much you give in class, remember: REST!
 Incorporate self-care into your life.
 Hydrate, sleep well, put good food in your body, take baths, go for walks, meditate, enjoy your life.
 Recharging regularly allows you to keep teaching.